 “Evameva kho, vaccha, yena rūpena tathāgataṁ paññāpayamāno paññāpeyya taṁ rūpaṁ tathāgatassa pahīnaṁ ucchinnamūlaṁ tālāvatthukataṁ anabhāvaṅkataṁ āyatiṁ anuppādadhammaṁ.
 Rūpasaṅkhayavimutto kho, vaccha, tathāgato gambhīro appameyyo duppariyogāḷho seyyathāpi mahāsamuddo.
 Upapajjatīti na upeti, na upapajjatīti na upeti, upapajjati ca na ca upapajjatīti na upeti, neva upapajjati na na upapajjatīti na upeti.

-“In the same way, Vaccha, whatever form by which one might define the Tathāgata, that form has been abandoned, cut off at the root, made like a palm stump, obliterated so that it is no more subject to future arising.
-Freed from the classification by form, Vaccha, the Tathāgata is profound, immeasurable, hard to fathom like the great ocean.
-‘Reappears’ does not apply, ‘does not reappear’ does not apply, ‘both reappears and does not reappear’ does not apply, ‘neither reappears nor does not reappear’ does not apply.”
+“In the same way, Vaccha, that [material] form by which one describing the Tathāgata might describe him, that form has been abandoned by the Tathāgata, cut off at the root, made like a palm stump, utterly obliterated, and rendered incapable of arising in the future.
+Liberated from reckoning in terms of form, Vaccha, the Tathāgata is profound, immeasurable, and hard to fathom, like the great ocean.
+‘Reappear’ does not apply, ‘does not reappear’ does not apply, ‘both reappear and does not reappear’ does not apply, ‘neither reappear nor does not reappear’ does not apply.

 Evaṁ vutte, vacchagotto paribbājako bhagavantaṁ etadavoca:

-After these words were spoken, the wanderer Vacchagotta said to the Blessed One:
+When this was said, the wanderer Vacchagotta said to the Blessed One:

 “seyyathāpi, bho gotama, gāmassa nigamassa avidūre mahāsālarukkho.
 Tassa aniccatā sākhāpalāsā palujjeyyuṁ, tacapapaṭikā palujjeyyuṁ, pheggū palujjeyyuṁ; so aparena samayena apagatasākhāpalāso apagatatacapapaṭiko apagataphegguko suddho assa, sāre patiṭṭhito; evameva bhoto gotamassa pāvacanaṁ apagatasākhāpalāsaṁ apagatatacapapaṭikaṁ apagatapheggukaṁ suddhaṁ, sāre patiṭṭhitaṁ.